genicam/harvesters/docs/TUTORIAL.rst

     ['access_status', 'display_name', 'id_', 'model', 'parent',
     'serial_number', 'tl_type', 'user_defined_name', 'vendor', 'version']

-Note that it is invalid if the specifiers gives you two ore more devices.
+Note that it is invalid if the specifiers gives you two or more devices.
 Please specify sufficient information so that the combination gives you a unique target.

 For example, You can specify multiple properties if the combination can find a unique device on the list: